A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 This extraordinary lighthouse is more than 100 years old but still not as old as it looks.

-The New London Ledge Light was actually one of the last lighthouses to be built in New England when it was completed in 1909.
-Strangely it looks like a mansion stranded at the entrance to New London Harbor, and owes its elegant French Second Empire architecture and mansard roof to the demands of wealthy local residents who wanted the building to reflect their properties on the shore.
+Strangely it looks like a mansion stranded at the entrance to New London Harbor.
+The structure owes its elegant French Second Empire architecture and mansard roof to the demands of wealthy local residents.
+They wanted the building to reflect the refinement of their properties on the shore.

 12. New London Mural Walk

-It’s fitting that Connecticut’s arts capital should also be home to the largest mural walk in New England.
+I reckon it’s fitting that Connecticut’s arts capital should also be home to the largest mural walk in New England.

 13. Whaling Wall